lomashbhattarai/django-vue/README.md

 # django-vue
-Template file for Single Page Application using Djnago as backend , Vue as frontend.
+Template file for Single Page Application using Djnago as backend , Vue as frontend( with Vuex and vue-router).

 Basic feature:
+-content loader
+-gives a list of student and teacher in the frontend